dret/webconcepts/concepts/well-known-uri/ni.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/well-known-uri/ni"
 title:         "Well-Known URI: ni"
+concept-name:  Well-Known URI
+concept-value: ni
 description: "We define a mapping between URIs following the ni URI scheme and HTTP or HTTPS URLs that makes use of the .well-known URI by defining an \"ni\" suffix."
 ---